Do you feel like you are swallowing needles while eating meals?

-Is it possible that I have sore throat but no fever?
+Is it possible that I have a sore throat but no fever?

 Yes, it’s possible.
-As there are many possible causes of sore throat without other symptoms like fever, runny nose, and cough.
+As there are many possible causes of a sore throat without other symptoms like fever, running nose, and cough.

-Because, sometimes throat can become irritated from eating too spicy food or smoking.
+Throat can get irritated from eating too spicy food or smoking.
 If you can identify anything like this and eliminate it, the soreness should get better.

 Another reason would be acid reflux or heartburn.
 When the acid in the stomach washes up into the throat, it might cause a mild chemical burn which leads to soreness.

-Finally, this can be just the start of common cold.
-As sometimes, sore throat will proceed the other symptoms by a few days.
+Finally, this can be just a start of common cold.
+As sometimes, the sore throat will proceed the other symptoms by a few days.

 How to cure strep throat?